Fullstak-nl/medusa-plugin-postmark/README.md

 - You can import/use tools like [stripo.email](https://stripo.email)
 - The plugin is in active development.
 If you have any feature requests, please open an issue.
 - Create PDF invoices and credit notes and attach them to the email
+- Send out upsell emails to customers that have recently placed an order with certain collections

 ## Configuration